-Peoples Company has partnered with Stine Seed, the largest independent seed company, and one of the most-recognized corn and soybean seed brands, to offer land owners a paid-in-full, managed cover crops program.
+Peoples Company has partnered with Stine Seed, the largest independent corn and soybean seed company, and one of the most-recognized seed brands, to offer landowners a paid-in-full, managed cover crops program.
 A program designed to simultaneously protect the environment, maximize yields and improve overall return on investment.

 The program is available for new land management clients of Peoples Company.
-Peoples Company’s Land Management team is focused on managing farmland with an emphasis on long term appreciation, sustainability and conservation.
+Peoples Company’s Land Management team is focused on managing farmland with an emphasis on long-term appreciation, sustainability, and conservation.
 Its model maximizes the productive acres of a farm while protecting the environmentally sensitive acres.

 The cost of cover crop application will be covered up to $30/acre, with a minimum of 120 acres and a maximum of 500 acres planted per client.
 Cover crop seed and application decisions will be made by land management professionals.
 Termination of the cover crops is not a covered expense.